-- 1 Navigate to the location where you have mounted the .iso for installation. - 2 From the root directory of the .iso file, run the following command: - ./uninstall.sh - 3 Specify the component that you want to uninstall.
+- 1 Navigate to the location where you have mounted the .iso for installation. - 2 From the root directory of the .iso file, run the following command: - ./uninstall.sh - 3 Specify the value for Identity Applications.

 Uninstalling the Identity Reporting Components